We are all the leaves of one tree. We are all the waves of one sea.

 ‘You are not alone… Feel that you are supported and guided by wonderful and everlasting friends: your breath, the very earth and space around you.’

-Group classes in Marple and Marple Bridge.
+Group classes in Marple, Marple Bridge and Strines.
 Helen holds a space through which you can explore yoga as a means to moving and breathing creatively, toward a greater sense of overall health and well-being.

 Exploring a personal practice is one way for you to deepen your understanding and relationship to yoga.
 A personal practice can enhance your life and bring about a greater sense of support, physically and emotionally.